Request Access to Climatiqs data tool kit.

 The science behind spend-based emission factors

 Spend-based emission factors have a bad reputation.
-But with the right calibrations, they make for an easy and powerful starting point to measure Scope 3 emissions.
+But by keeping the limitations in mind, they can be an easy and powerful starting point to measure Scope 3 emissions.

 Spend-based emission factors are often considered a second-best option, especially compared to activity-based measurements.
 Critics point out that measuring emissions by spend can come with shortcomings: